mch-fauzy/movies-db-api/README.md

    ```
    npm install
    ```
+4. (Optional) Sign-up and configure your cloud storage in [https://cloudinary.com/](Cloudinary) (or you can use other cloud storage) if you want to use `/v1/movies/:id/upload-cloud` endpoint.

-4. Edit the database configuration in `.env.development` with your PostgreSQL credentials and configure the setting in `./infras/postgresql.js`.
+5. Edit the database configuration in `.env.development` with your PostgreSQL credentials and configure the setting in `./infras/postgresql.js`.
-5. Import the required database schema from `migrations/movie-database.sql` into your PostgreSQL database using a tool like pgAdmin's restore function.
+6. Import the required database schema from `migrations/movie-database.sql` into your PostgreSQL database using a tool like pgAdmin's restore function.
-6. Start the server:
+7. Start the server:
     ```
     npm run dev
     ```